claire-mayfield/itp/FizzBuzz/README.md

   }
 }`

-This code produced this result:
+This code produced this result.
+The problem with this code is that the code does not print the other numbers aside from the ones that are divisible by 3, divisible by 5, or divisible by both 3 AND 5:

 Fizz
 Buzz
 Fizz